Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 What is the starting dose of Retatrutide?

-Based on the TRIUMPH Phase 3 trial protocol, the starting dose of Retatrutide is 0.5mg per week administered as a single subcutaneous injection.
-This introductory dose is maintained for the first 4 weeks before any escalation.
-On the Remy 30mg pen, 0.5mg corresponds to exactly 5 clicks.
+In Phase 3 trials, the starting dose of retatrutide is 2mg per week administered as a single subcutaneous injection.
+This initiation dose is maintained for the first 4 weeks before escalation.
+The earlier Phase 2 trial used a lower 0.5mg/week starting dose.

 How often is Retatrutide administered?